 Our Big Ideas series features key concepts drawn from Brian Johnson’s PhilosophersNotes, a compendium of brief PDF and MP3 summaries of 125 great books on life wisdom and personal development.
-Find and download the full-length PhilosophersNotes PDF and MP3 summaries for this book at the end of this article — free!
-Or check out the full collection of all 125 PhilosophersNotes at PhilosophersNotes.com.
+Find and download the full-length PhilosophersNotes PDF summary for this book at the end of this article.

 Nathaniel Branden’s book The Six Pillars of Self-Esteem is, as its subtitle proclaims: “the definitive work on self-esteem by the leading pioneer in the field.”
 Branden’s style is rigorously smart, yet still approachable.